 RAF Tholthorpe.

 image

-Halifax low level, probably a Canadian just finished his last sortie.
+Halifax low level at RAF Elvington , probably a just finished his last sortie.

+RAF Tholthorpe.